STAINTON

 Beyond the gate, a further short

-section over rough grass brought us to the muddy track that led
+section over rough grass brought us to the muddy track

 grown out over the water.